A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-~\cite{DBLP:conf/cvpr/DaiLC24} addressed a key limitation in object counting, where the task is typically confined to the class level and fails to account for fine-grained details within the class.
-In practical applications, counting often requires contextual or referring human input to target specific objects, such as monitoring traffic flow in different directions or distinguishing between pedestrians and vehicles that are stationary or moving at various points of a junction.
-To tackle this, the authors introduced a novel task called Referring Expression Counting (REC), which focuses on counting objects with distinct attributes within the same class.
-To evaluate the REC task, they developed a new dataset named REC-8K, comprising 8011 images and 17,122 referring expressions.
+\paragraph{GroundingREC}~\cite{DBLP:conf/cvpr/DaiLC24} \csname rev1\endcsname{addressed a key limitation in object counting, which is often restricted to class-level granularity and overlooks fine-grained distinctions.
+However, in real-world scenarios, counting typically requires contextual or referential input---for example, distinguishing traffic flow directions or separating stationary from moving pedestrians and vehicles at a junction.} To tackle this, the authors introduced a novel task called Referring Expression Counting (REC), which focuses on counting objects with distinct attributes within the same class.
+To evaluate the REC task, they developed a new dataset named REC-8K, comprising 8011 images and 17,122 referring expressions (See also Sec.~\ref{sec:dataset} for more details).
 The methodology leverages the open-set detector GroundingDino~\cite{DBLP:conf/eccv/LiuZRLZYJLYSZZ24}, adapted with specific modifications such as replacing bounding boxes with box centers and utilizing the CLS token as a representation of the global semantics of the referring expression (rather than individual text tokens).
-Additionally, the authors introduced two modules to enhance REC performance: (i) a global-local feature fusion that integrates global image features to infer relational attributes, improving the model's understanding of the context; (ii) a contrastive learning module that is designed to learn discriminative features associated with attributes by processing multiple referring expressions for different attributes of same-class objects.
-Besides the REC task, the authors also evaluated their method of class-agnostic counting to show that their approach is generalizable to prior tasks.
+In addition to REC, they also evaluated their method on class-agnostic counting, demonstrating its generalizability to prior tasks.